Anugrah145/Anugrah145/README.md

 - 👋 Hi, I’m @Anugrah145
 - 👀 I’m interested in coding and machine learning
 - 🌱 I’m currently learning data structures, machine learning algorithms, python
-- I'm currently working on ASP.
-Net, Typescript, C#, Xml, octave
+- I'm currently working as a Data Scientist

 <!---
 Anugrah145/Anugrah145 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.